TSA will no longer require all passengers to take shoes off at airport security checkpoints

 Washington (CNN) — After nearly two decades, passengers going through airport security in the United States will no longer have to take their shoes off.

-The Transportation Security Administration will be phasing out the security requirement, a government source familiar with the matter confirmed to CNN on the condition of anonymity.
+The Transportation Security Administration will be eliminating the security requirement “effective immediately,” Kristi Noem, the Secretary of Homeland Security, announced Tuesday.

-The White House Press Secretary responded to the reports on X, calling it “big news” from the Department of Homeland Security.
+”TSA will no longer require travelers to remove their shoes when they go through our security checkpoints,” she said.
+“We want to improve this travel experience, but while maintaining safety standards and making sure that we are keeping people safe.”

 In December 2001, Richard Reid, who became known as the “shoe bomber,” tried to use matches to ignite explosives hidden in his shoes on a flight from Paris to Miami.